 Karate and Taekwondo are both traditional martial arts with rich histories, but they differ significantly in their techniques, philosophies, and global popularity.

 Taekwondo, originating from Korea, is known for its emphasis on high, powerful kicks and dynamic footwork.
 The name “taekwondo” translates to “the way of the foot and fist,” highlighting its focus on using the legs for strikes, including head-height kicks, spinning kicks, and jumping kicks.
 Taekwondo practitioners also employ hand techniques, but the art’s defining feature is its kicking repertoire.
-The sport also emphasizes speed, agility, and flexibility.
+The sport also emphasises speed, agility, and flexibility.
 In addition to being a martial art, taekwondo is an Olympic sport, which has helped increase its global visibility and popularity.

 Karate, on the other hand, is a Japanese martial art that focuses on a combination of striking techniques, including punches, kicks, knee strikes, and elbow strikes.
-It is characterized by its strong stances, linear movements, and emphasis on controlled power.
+It is characterised by its strong stances, linear movements, and emphasis on controlled power.
 Karate practitioners often train in kata (forms), which are predetermined movements that simulate combat against multiple opponents.
-Karate’s focus is on precision, discipline, and internal energy (ki), and it emphasizes self-defense rather than competition.
+Karate’s focus is on precision, discipline, and internal energy (ki), and it emphasises self-defense rather than competition.

 While karate has a long history and global reach, taekwondo’s dynamic and visually spectacular techniques have made it especially popular worldwide, further bolstered by its inclusion in the Olympics, making it one of the most talked-about martial arts today.